 Our Inspiration

 Maria's work and the phenomenal results of Montessori education for those who have grown into adulthood have inspired every toy we create at Moonkie.
-Combining Montessori's remarkable, child-centered methods with sustainable and modern silicone material, we create passive, durable Montessori toys.
+Combining Montessori's remarkable, child-centered methods with sustainable, modern silicone, we create passive, durable Montessori-inspired toys.

-We believe that nonelectric silicone baby toys are an excellent bridge between your baby's safety and his or her desire to explore.
+We believe that non-electric silicone baby toys are an excellent bridge between your baby's safety and his desire to explore.
 With high-quality silicone, there is no need to worry about splintering wooden toys, peeling paint, cracking plastic, sharp edges, or even little mouths that like to taste everything.

 In a Nutshell

 Montessori toys are better for your baby than flashy or noisy toys because they engage your baby's senses.
-For toddlers and small children, Montessori toys are excellent for promoting hands-on exploration, self-learning, order, concentration, problem-solving, independence, creativity, and imagination because they are passive.
+For toddlers and young children, Montessori toys are excellent for promoting hands-on exploration, self-directed learning, order, concentration, problem-solving, independence, creativity, and imagination because they are passive.

 In essence, Montessori toys don't distract children; children actively play with them.
 So, if you want to prioritize your little one's development through doing rather than watching, then Montessori-style toys are the way to go!